 About Podocarpus Plum Pines

-Plum pine trees, also known as Illawarra plum, grow slowly the first couple of years, eventually reaching heights of 25-40 feet (8-12 m.) in eight to 10 years.
+Plum pine trees, also known as Illawarra plum, grow slowly the first couple of years, eventually reaching heights of 25 to 40 feet (8-12 m.) in eight to ten years.
 They usually grow much taller in their natural environment, often topping out at 118 feet (36 m.).

 How to Grow Plum Pine Plants

 Plum pine is easy to grow by cuttings or seed, but the best way to speed the process is to start with a seedling from a nursery or greenhouse.